craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

-# Get to know your terminal
+# Get to Know Your Terminal

 Every operating system comes with a text-based _command line interface_ (CLI) for issuing commands.
 This provides a powerful way to accomplish things that the _graphical_ user interface (GUI) may not expose.